robjhyndman/robjhyndman.com/hyndsight/gefcom2014/index.md

 - IJF
 - kaggle
 - R
+- hts
 ---

 The [2012 GEFcom competition](http://www.drhongtao.com/gefcom/2012) was a great success with several new innovative forecasting methods introduced.
-These have been published in the IJF as follows:<!-- more -->
+These have been published in the IJF as follows:

   * [**Hong, Pinson and Fan**.
 Global Energy Forecasting Competition 2012](http://dx.doi.org/10.1016/j.ijforecast.2013.07.001)
   * [**Charleton and Singleton**.
 A refined parametric model for short term load forecasting](http://dx.doi.org/10.1016/j.ijforecast.2013.07.003)
   * [**Lloyd**.
 GEFCom2012 hierarchical load forecasting: Gradient boosting machines and Gaussian processes](http://dx.doi.org/10.1016/j.ijforecast.2013.07.002)
   * [**Nedelec, Cugliari and Goude**: GEFCom2012: Electric load forecasting and backcasting with semi-parametric models](http://dx.doi.org/10.1016/j.ijforecast.2013.07.004)
   * [**Ben Taieb and Hyndman**.
 A gradient boosting approach to the Kaggle load forecasting competition](http://dx.doi.org/10.1016/j.ijforecast.2013.07.005)
   * [**Silva**: A feature engineering approach to wind power forecasting: GEFCom 2012](http://dx.doi.org/10.1016/j.ijforecast.2013.07.007)
   * [**Mangalova and Agafonov**: Wind power forecasting using the k-nearest neighbors algorithm](http://dx.doi.org/10.1016/j.ijforecast.2013.07.008)

 These papers will appear in print in the next issue of the journal.
 The data and code for each method is also available.